Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Theory

 A clear advantage of DCIS lies in the fact that its solution is guaranteed to be obtained stably, in contrast to the highly non-linear orbital optimization process.
 Typically, the target DCIS solution appears as the $(I+1)$th {\it excited state} of the DCIS Hamiltonian {\bf A}; other low-lying $I$ DCIS states, including the ground state, are simultaneously obtained with smaller (negatively larger) eigenvalues.
 This can turn to a downside of the method, as it could become five times more demanding than CIS, if the standard Davidson algorithm\cite{Davidson1975, Sadkane1999} is employed to diagonalize {\bf A}, requiring many cycles to reach the $(I+1)$th solution.

 However, given that the target DCIS state $|\Psi_{\rm DCIS}\rangle$ is expected to represent a small (perturbative) correction to the CIS state $|0_I\rangle$, we can ``follow'' the target state during iterative optimization with the Davidson algorithm, bypassing the other low-lying eigenstates.
 Specifically, we initialize with $|0_I\rangle$ (i.e., $\bar d_{ai} = c_{ai}^I$ and $\bar d_0 = d_{ai} = 0$) and compute the overlap between the CIS and trial DCIS states, $|\langle 0_I | \Psi^{(k)}_{K, \rm DCIS} \rangle|$, at each $k$th cycle, to identify the corresponding trial vector $|\Psi^{(k)}_{I, \rm DCIS} \rangle$ with the largest overlap.
 We then form the perturbative update {\it only} for $|\Psi^{(k)}_{I, \rm DCIS} \rangle$ by using diagonal preconditioning, as opposed to the block Davidson algorithm,\cite{Sadkane1999} which updates multiple states simultaneously and therefore requires to calculate Fock-like matrices many times.
-While alternative methods like DIIS\cite{Pulay1980,Pulay1982,Hardikar2020} could be employed, the proposed "overlap-following" algorithm guarantees orthogonality from other low-lying states and is stable, with a simple modification to the Davidson algorithm.
+While alternative methods like DIIS\cite{Pulay1980,Pulay1982,Hardikar2020} could be employed, the proposed "maximum-overlap" algorithm guarantees orthogonality from other low-lying states and is stable, with a simple modification to the Davidson algorithm.
+The pseudocode is presented in the Supplementary Material.\cite{si}

+We note that the maximum-overlap Davidson algorithm does not suffer from the root-flipping issue commonly encountered in its SCF variants.\cite{Gilbert2008, Hait2020B, CarterFenk2020} Even if the target trial state $|\Psi^{(k)}_{I, \rm DCIS} \rangle$ exhibits some degeneracy, such that the overlaps $|\langle 0_I | \Psi^{(k)}_{I, \rm DCIS} \rangle|$ and $|\langle 0_I | \Psi^{(k)}_{J\ne I, \rm DCIS} \rangle|$ accidentally become identical throughout the calculation, convergence is still assured.
+This is because, at each iteration, a new trial state orthogonal to the current subspace is always added, ensuring that the Krylov subspace continues to expand and eventually spans the entire DCIS Hilbert space.
+In such cases, the algorithm may converge more slowly, potentially requiring more Fock builds than the block Davidson algorithm.
+However, we have not encountered this issue in practice.
+As demonstrated below, the maximum-overlap algorithm achieves significant speed-ups compared to the block Davidson algorithm.